Revolution Medicines to Provide Update on RMC-6236 Pancreatic Ductal Adenocarcinoma Clinical Program on July 15, 2024

 Schedule Your 30 min Free Demo!

-Concurrently, Ligand has also committed to investing up to USD 4 million in invIOs Holding AG ("invIOs"), a spin-off of APEIRON.
-The proceeds will help invIOs to finance the research and development of three innovative early-stage immuno-oncology assets.
+Concurrently, Ligand is also entering into a stock purchase agreement whereby it has committed to investing up to $4 million in invIOs Holding AG, a privately held spin-off of APEIRON.
+The proceeds will help finance the research and development of three innovative early-stage immuno-oncology assets.
+APEIRON is entitled to royalties and milestone payments on these assets which will further expand Ligand’s development stage portfolio.
+This transaction is expected to close in July 2024.

 About QARZIBA

 QARZIBA is a monoclonal antibody that is specifically directed against the carbohydrate moiety of disialoganglioside 2 (GD2), which is overexpressed on neuroblastoma cells.
-Dinutuximab beta was approved by the European Medicines Agency in 2017 for the treatment of high-risk neuroblastoma in patients aged twelve months and above, who have previously received induction chemotherapy and achieved at least a partial response, followed by myeloablative therapy and stem cell transplantation, as well as patients with history of relapsed or refractory neuroblastoma, with or without residual disease.
+Dinutuximab beta was approved by the European Medicines Agency in 2017 for the treatment of high-risk neuroblastoma in patients aged 12 months and above, who have previously received induction chemotherapy and achieved at least a partial response, followed by myeloablative therapy and stem cell transplantation, as well as patients with history of relapsed or refractory neuroblastoma, with or without residual disease.

 Schedule your 30 min Free 1stOncology Demo!